littleosbook/littleosbook/output.md

 - Clear both receiver and transmission FIFO queues
 - Use 14 bytes as size of queue

-For a more in-depth explanation of the values, see [@wikibook:serial]
+The WikiBook on serial programming [@wikibook:serial] explains the values in more depth.

 ### Configuring the Modem
 The modem control register is used for very simple hardware flow control via the Ready To Transmit (RTS) and Data Terminal Ready (DTR) pins.
-When configuring the serial port, we want RTS and DTR to be 1, which means that we are ready to send data.
+When configuring the serial port we want RTS and DTR to be 1, which means that we are ready to send data.

 The modem configuration byte is shown in the following figure: